WinterFather/alx-zero_day/0x03-git/README.md

-'this is the first directory in this repo'
+'this is the first directory in this repo' updated